Grain-free healthy goodness!

 - Transfer mixture to prepared baking pan and press very firmly into an even layer.
 You really want it packed in tight- as tight as possible.
 Bake for 20 minutes.
 Remove from the oven and allow to cool completely in the pan set on a wire rack for 1 hour, then transfer to the refrigerator to chill for 1 more hour.
 This helps firm up the bars which makes them stay compact.
 Remove bars from the pan using the overhang on the sides and cut into bars.
 Individually wrap each bar in plastic wrap or parchment.
 Store at room temperature for 1 week or in the refrigerator for up to 2 weeks.
 I find they get a little sticky at room temperature over a few days, so I prefer the refrigerator.

-- Make ahead tip: These bars are freezer friendly.
+- Freezing Instructions: These bars are freezer friendly.
 After wrapping individually, freeze for up to 3 months and thaw before enjoying.

-- I do not suggest a thinner sweetener like maple syrup or agave-- honey or brown rice syrup is perfect.
+- Sweetener: I do not suggest a thinner sweetener like maple syrup or agave– honey or brown rice syrup is perfect.